-PUMA is committed to ethical and responsible corporate behavior, as well as respecting Human Rights and protecting the environment in its own operations and throughout its supply chain.
-PUMA has a public Human Rights Policy and is committed to uphold Human Rights as stipulated by international conventions.
+PUMA is committed to ethical and responsible corporate behavior, as well as respecting Human Rights and protection of the environment in its own operations and throughout its supply chain.
+PUMA has a public Human Rights Policy and pledges towards upholding Human Rights stipulated by international conventions.